 Cy Young died Nov.
 4, 1955.
 About a year later, the Cy Young Award was created to honor the previous season’s best pitcher.

-In 1993, a statue was dedicated to him by Northeastern University on the site of the Huntington Avenue Grounds, where Cy Young threw the first World Series pitch and the first perfect game in the American League.
-He was also honored with a poem by Ogden Nash:
+In 1993, a statue was dedicated to him by Northeastern University on the site of the Huntington Avenue Grounds.
+Cy Young threw the first World Series pitch there, as well as the first perfect game in the American League.
+Ogden Nash also honored him with a poem.

 Y is for Young